chibiboba/JS-130/Notes/Lesson 2 Advanced Concepts.md

 };

-console.log(baz); // undefined --> baz is declared but not defined. baz() // TypeError
+console.log(baz); // undefined --> baz is declared but not defined. baz(); // TypeError
 ```

 Line 5 logs `undefined` because `baz` is declared but never defined.

 Line 6 throws a `TypeError` because the function declaration is hoisted to the top of the function scope.
-If the function is never declared, then you will get a `ReferenceError` message.

 ------

-##### Don't nest function declarations inside non-function blocks.
+##### Rule: Never nest function declarations inside non-function blocks.

-- Since you can get different behaviors with the same code, you shouldn't try to nest function declarations inside non-function blocks.
+Since you can get different behaviors with the same code, you shouldn't try to nest function declarations inside non-function blocks.
 If you must nest a function inside a block, use a function expression.

 While JavaScript functions have function scope, the specific hoisting behavior you'll see when you nest a function inside a block (such as an `if` statement) is inconsistent.
 ES6 standardized how such functions are treated, but it can still vary from depending on how your program is written.
 Before ES6, the behavior wasn't just inconsistent, it was undefined entirely.
 Creators of JavaScript engines were free to do whatever they wanted to do.